Sv443-Network/UserUtils/.changeset/modern-pans-approve.md

 "@sv443-network/userutils": minor
 ---

-Added DataStore method `migrateId()` to be able to migrate to new IDs
+Added DataStore method `migrateId()` to be able to migrate to a new ID